flipperdevices/flipperzero-firmware/README.md

 You can manually save logs using the `Save logs` command.
 Logs will be stored in the `logs` folder that is in your `apps_data/evil_portal/` folder.

 Logs will automatically be saved when exiting the app or when the current log reaches 4000 characters.

+## Alternative boards

+The ESP32 wroom boards will not have the LED indicators in the 0.0.2 release and if you are compiling for a Wroom board you will have to comment out the code dealing with the LEDs.
+The pre-compiled `.bin` files for that board already have this change.
+I plan on making this process easier in the next release.

+The following pins are required for the board to work:

+- 3.3v
+- GND
+- TX
+- RX

+Keep in mind that the TX/RX pins go to the opposite pins on the flipper.
+So TX on your ESP32 goes to RX on the flipper.
+For my Wroom board I had to use RX0/TX0, your board may be a little different.

 ## Troubleshooting